autarch/houseabsolute.com/content/resume/index.md

 postmorterms** for outages and other severe incidents as needed.

 For quarterly planning, I worked with the CTO, Director of Engineering, and Product team.
-During this process we **defined my team's OKRs and KPIs**, as well as determined which projects to prioritize based on customer and company needs.
+During this process we **defined my team's OKRs and KPIs** and determined which projects to prioritize based on customer and company needs.

 In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release